 Calculate the slope of any line.
-Enter the x and y coordinates of any two points along a line to calculate the slope of the line and the distance between points.
+Enter the x and y coordinates of any two points along a line to calculate the slope of the line.
+You can also leave exactly one field blank to solve for a missing coordinate or the slope.

 Slope Formula